badzianga/Quack/README.md

 ```

 ## Future improvements and features
+- loading .obj files
-- 3D light
+- LightComponent with directional, point and spot light
 - Mesh/Shader/Texture manager with one instance of objects, references to them in components
-- loading .obj files
 - Pre-defined shaders
 - Matrix and Vector classes
 - ScriptComponent and scripting